 We’ve used our motto to frame what we value.
 The lab represents a diverse group of students and professionals with respect to race/ethnicity, gender identity, sexuality, nationality, religion, political affiliation, caregiver and family commitments, and beyond.
 We strive to create a welcoming environment for all people, including underrepresented groups.
 As an advisor, I have the bias of my background, and other people have the bias of their background.
 I try to understand where you’re coming from, along with where I’m coming from, and that shapes how we can work together.

 These values are ideals and we’re all growing towards embodying them.
 I want people to call me out when I’m not living up to them, and I will call people out when I think they’re not living up to them.
 We are imperfect and trying to grow and be better together.
+This document also helps us be accountable to each other as we try to live up to these ideals.

 The Fraser lab recognizes that the University of California San Francisco sits on the unceded land of the Ramaytush Ohlone (pronounced Rah-mah-tush O-lone-ee) peoples, the original inhabitants of the San Francisco Peninsula.
 As settlers on this land, we want to recognize the historic, and ongoing, discrimination and violence inflicted upon Indigenous people in North America.
 Please read our full statement here.